carlomunguia/filestack-app/README.md

 # FILESTACK APP: an Application using the Filestack API

-*This application uses the Filestack API to choose & display images & other media onto a page*
+*This application uses the Filestack API to choose & display images & other media onto a page.*

 #### Configure